Professor of Biostatistics

 - assisting junior faculty in identifying and competing successfully for extramural funding

 - developing systems and administering policies aimed at improving efficiencies in research, research management, and compliance

-Among the many leadership roles that Dr. Dominici plays as Senior Associate Dean for Research of the Office, Dr. Dominici co-instructs ORSD’s flagship faculty grant-writing short course in collaboration with Donald Halstead, HSPH Director of Writing Program.
-Through the short course, Dr. Dominici works intensively with individual junior faculty members to develop, target and polish highly competitive research proposals.
-The short course has proven to be one of the most critical supports HSPH faculty access to grow and diversify their sponsored research portfolios.
+Among the many leadership roles that Dr. Dominici plays as Senior Associate Dean for Research of the Office, Dr. Dominici co-instructs ORSD’s flagship faculty grant-writing short course in collaboration with Donald Halstead, the School’s Director of Writing Program.
+Through the short course, Dr. Dominici works intensively with individual junior faculty members to develop, target, and polish highly competitive research proposals.
+The short course has proven to be one of the most critical supports School faculty access to grow and diversify their sponsored research portfolios.

 Dr. Dominici has served on a number of National Academies’ committees, including the Committee on Research Direction in Human Biological Effects of Low Level Ionizing Radiation; the Committee on Gulf War and Health: Review of the Medical Literature Relative to Gulf War Veterans’ Health; the Committee to Review the Federal Response to the Health Effects Associated with the Gulf of Mexico Oil Spill; the Committee on Secondhand Smoke Exposure and Acute Coronary Events; the Committee to Review ATSDR’s Great Lakes Report; the Committee on Making Best Use of the Agent Orange Exposure Reconstruction Model; the Committee on Gulf War and Health; the Committee to Assess Potential Health Effects from Exposures to PAVE PAWS Low-Level Phased-array Radiofrequency Energy; and the Committee on the Utility of Proximity-Based Herbicide Exposure Assessment in Epidemiologic Studies of Vietnam Veterans.